symfony/symfony-docs/cookbook/form/form_customization.rst

     <?php $view['form']->widget($form['age']) ?>

-When the ``form.age`` widget is rendered, Symfony will use the customized ``integer_widget.html.php`` template and the ``input`` tag will be wrapped in the ``div`` element.
+When the ``form.age`` widget is rendered, Symfony2 will use the customized ``integer_widget.html.php`` template and the ``input`` tag will be wrapped in the ``div`` element.